PapaBob31/space_invaders/README.md

 #### Space Invaders

-A simple recreation of the space invaders game written with the pygame module.
+A simple recreation of the space invaders game written in python with the pygame module.